What I Do

 What I Treat

-One of the things I love about acceptance and commitment therapy is that it’s transdiagnostic; it’s an effective treatment for a wide variety of mental health concerns.
+One of the things I love about both ACT and EMDR is that they’re so flexible; they’re effective treatment approaches for a wide variety of mental health concerns.
 Here are some of the ones I treat most frequently:

 • Mood disorders, including depression and bipolar disorder